 Warranties can also be a sticking point.
 The majority of manufacturer’s warranties only cover use in commercial premises; when not used in this capacity, the warranty is null and void.
 Currently, only warranties from Blizzard and Osborne may be honoured when used in domestic settings.

 We do not recommend that commercial bottle fridges be used for domestic purposes.

 It is essential to accurately measure maximum external dimensions to guarantee that the unit you choose will fit into the intended location.

-- It’s vital to allow for ample air circulation around the drinks fridge, typically 5cm around the entire exterior.
+- It’s vital to allow for ample air circulation around the bottle fridge, typically 5cm around the entire exterior including above the unit.